 In July 2022, the Company implemented a compensation plan to grant 1,500 units of the cash-settled stock appreciation rights to qualified employees of the Company without consideration.
 One unit of stock appreciation right to employees represents a right to the intrinsic value of 1,000 common shares of Globe Union Industrial Corp.
 The life of the plan is two years.
-Upon maturity of one and a half years following the date of grant, those employees who fulfill both service period and performance conditions set by the Company are gradually eligible for the vested stock appreciation right at certain percentage and time frame.
+Upon maturity of one and a half years following the date of awarding the rights, employees who meet both service period and performance conditions set by the Company may exercise the vested stock appreciation right at certain percentage.
 For those employees who fail to meet the vesting conditions, the Company will withdraw their rights without consideration.
 During the vesting period, the holders of the stock appreciation right are not entitled to the same rights as those of common stockholders of Globe Union Industrial Corp.

 The compensation cost for the cash-settled share-based payment was measured at fair value on the grant date by using Black-Scholes Option Pricing Model and will be remeasured at the end of each reporting period until settlement.
-As at 30 June 2024, the assumptions used are as follows:
+As at 30 September 2024, the assumptions used are as follows: